This post may contain affiliate links. For more information, read my disclosure policy.

 - 1 teaspoon vanilla extract

-- 2 tablespoons special dark (or regular) cocoa powder
+- 2 tablespoons (10g) special dark cocoa powder or regular cocoa powder

 - 1 tablespoon brewed coffee or water